mana356/Repo/README.md

 # About

 Simple Reddit reply bot for gif searches with keywords.
-Currently searches Giphy Gifs (through Giphy API) and Google Top Search Results (Beautiful Soup pagde parsing).
+Currently searches Giphy Gifs (through Giphy API) and Google Top Search Results (Beautiful Soup page parsing).
 Postgres SQL is used to keep track of bot's comments.

 ### Trigger keywords